jjueco/keras-yolo3/README.md

 ### 3. Generate anchors for your dataset (optional)

-`python gen_anchors.py -c config.json`
+`python gen_anchors.py -c config_5.json`

 Copy the generated anchors printed on the terminal to the ```anchors``` setting in ```config.json```.

 ### 4. Start the training process

-`python train.py -c config.json`
+`python train.py -c config_5.json`

 By the end of this process, the code will write the weights of the best model to file best_weights.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
 The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

 ### 5. Perform detection using trained weights on image, set of images, video, or webcam
-`python predict.py -c config.json -i /path/to/image/or/video`
+`python predict.py -c config_5.json -i /path/to/image/or/video`

 It carries out detection on the image and write the image with detected bounding boxes to the same folder.

 ## Evaluation

-`python evaluate.py -c config.json`
+`python evaluate.py -c config_5.json`

 Compute the mAP performance of the model defined in `saved_weights_name` on the validation dataset defined in `valid_image_folder` and `valid_annot_folder`.
+A ".csv" file which include the number of